pavankumarvarri19-hub/cybersecurity-learning/day1.md

-# Day 1
+# Day 1 - 14 July 2026

+## Platform
+TryHackMe

 ## Room Completed
 Offensive Security Intro

 ## Concepts Learned

-- Offensive Security
+### Offensive Security
-- Defensive Security
-- Ethical Hacking
-- DIRB

-## What I Understood
-Offensive Security means finding vulnerabilities with permission before attackers can exploit them.
+Finding vulnerabilities in a system with the owner's permission before attackers find them.

+### Defensive Security
-Defensive Security means protecting systems from attacks using security measures.
+Protecting systems from cyber attacks using security measures.

+### Ethical Hacking
+Testing a system legally to improve its security.

+### DIRB
-DIRB is a tool that finds hidden folders and files on websites.
+A tool used to find hidden folders and files on a website.

+## My Learning

+Today I created my TryHackMe account and completed my first cybersecurity room.
+I understood the difference between offensive and defensive security and learned the basic purpose of the DIRB tool.

-## Date
+## Status
-14 July 2026
+✅ Day 1 Completed